selemis-com/clap_schema/SPECIFICATION.md

 `name` is the stable group identifier used by relationship references. `members` contains canonical argument names.

-`required: true` means at least one group member must be present.
+`required: true` means Clap's base required setting is enabled for the group.
+As with argument requiredness, a reflected conflict can make that requirement inapplicable for a particular invocation.
 Absence is equivalent to `false`.

 `multiple: true` means more than one member may be present.
 Absence is equivalent to `false`, so a group with multiple members is mutually exclusive by default.
-Combined with `required: true`, `multiple: false` means exactly one member must be present.
+When the group requirement applies, combining `required: true` with `multiple: false` means exactly one member must be present.

 `requires` and `conflictsWith` apply when the group is present and may refer to either arguments or other groups.
 A group that would otherwise impose no constraint is still emitted when another reflected relationship targets it.